Porskrog/Book-Project-The-Broken-Compass/manuscript/part2/Chapter-7-responsibility.md

 This wasn't just corporate finger-pointing after the fact.
 The diffusion of responsibility had been baked into the operation from the beginning.
 When cement tests showed problematic results, BP's engineer Brett Cocales dismissed concerns in an email with a phrase that would later become emblematic of the entire disaster: "Who cares, it's done, end of story."
 [3]

 What does true responsibility look like?
 For that, we need to travel across the world to another disaster that began unfolding less than a year later.

+## The Responsibility Trap: Judging by Outcomes Instead of Results

+Before examining the contrasting case, we must acknowledge a dangerous tendency in both business and society: conflating responsibility with results.
+We often label leaders as "responsible" when things go well and "irresponsible" when they don't.
+This outcome bias creates a fundamental misunderstanding of what responsibility truly means.

+Consider this: A reckless gambler who bets their company's entire reserve on a risky venture might be celebrated as a "visionary" if it pays off, while a thoughtful leader who makes a well-reasoned decision that later fails due to unforeseeable circumstances might be condemned as "irresponsible."
+This distorted lens leads us to reward luck rather than genuine ownership.

+When comparing disaster responses, we must be careful not to fall into this trap.
+We don't judge responsibility simply by counting casualties or measuring environmental damage.
+Rather, we recognize specific markers of responsibility that exist independent of results:

+1. **Voluntary risk acceptance**: Responsible leaders willingly accept personal risk without equivalent personal gain.
+2. **Decision ownership in uncertainty**: Responsibility means making decisions under conditions of uncertainty rather than waiting for perfect information or deflecting choices to others.
+3. **Stakeholder prioritization**: Responsible leaders place duty to stakeholders above self-protection.
+4. **Consistency between values and actions**: Words and deeds align in responsible leadership.

+With these markers in mind, let's examine a contrasting approach to responsibility.

 ## Radical Responsibility in Action